fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 ### Setting the scene

-I started with the base scene set-up from the three.js tutorial, and worked on replacing the spinning cube with a wall of points.
-I put some work in trying to understand the [PerspectiveCamera](https://threejs.org/docs/#api/cameras/PerspectiveCamera), but in terms of getting things to render at the size I was after I mainly used trial and error of plugging in different parameters.
+I started with the basic scene set-up from the three.js tutorial, and worked on replacing the spinning cube with a wall of points.
+I put some work in trying to understand the [PerspectiveCamera](https://threejs.org/docs/#api/cameras/PerspectiveCamera), but in terms of getting things to render at the size I was after I mainly used the trial and error approach of plugging in different parameters.
 One of the downsides of rendering to a canvas (rather than HTML or SVG) is that you don't have a DOM to inspect for debugging.
 Often I'd find myself  with a blank canvas and I'd have to retrace my steps to a point where things were working.
 I made frequent reference to [Sepand's code](https://github.com/sepans/wikiviz).

+### The animation loop

 One of the video game techniques you use in three.js is the animation loop: